 And there were diagrams.
 I produced these and I took them down there and they put them in frames, put them on the wall, and it just unfolded.

 The art business was incredible in those days.
 It wasn’t till about ten years later it began to tighten up a bit, and we went through a recession and began to tighten up a bit, and then I had to spread my wings even further.

-Yes.
+I’ve had two very interesting, very different careers.
 It’s been very eventful, absolutely fascinating, never boring, and now I’m into writing.
-I’ve written a lot of poetry and I hope to publish a book called "A Letter to my Father", which will be a lot of short stories and poetry.
+I’ve written a lot of poetry.
+I hope to publish a book called ‘A Letter to my Father’, which will be a lot of short stories and poetry.

 It will have nothing to do with shoes.
 Nothing at all!